praetoria/mittn/README_scanner.md

   - whether there is an instance already running.
 Exit those instances.
 Only one proxy instance can bind to the same port at any given time.
-If your test cases terminate without killing the proxy process, this may leave the proxy running.
+Mittn scanner should always clean up the burp process after running tests.

   - whether the proxy has been properly installed.
 Follow the guidance earlier in this document and try to create HTTP requests manually